jessecomeau87/Boot/README.md

 ## Conclusion

-- Computer Science helps explain what a computer is and does.
+- Computer Science helps explain what a Cpu is and does.

-- Booting Process helps explain what happens when you turn your computer on.
+- The Booting Process helps explain what happens when you turn your computer on.

 - This is the Boot Process.
 Cold/Warm Boot.
 BIOS, Master Boot Record, Bootloader, Kernel, Operating System.

 - Most Installed Programs are not Open-Source, so I'm using Open-Source Coreboot (BIOS), Limine (Bootloader), and Serenity (Operating System), as examples.